Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

 \subsection{The impact on the mixing angle measurement at T2K}

-Many of the techniques used in this subsection have been developed for the application to so-called $\beta$-beams~\cite{Zucchelli:2002sa} and can also be applied to real data, with the intent to estimate the systematic effects introduced in the analysis from the non perfect knowledge of the neutrino-nucleus cross section~\cite{FernandezMartinez:2010dm}.
-A tentative step along this line has been undertaken in the work of \textcite{Meloni:2012fq}, where a three-flavor fit to the recent $\nu_\mu \to \nu_e$ and $\nu_\mu \to \nu_\mu$ T2K oscillation data with different models for the neutrino-nucleus cross section has been discussed.
+Many of the techniques discussed in this subsection have been developed for applications to the so-called $\beta$-beams~\cite{Zucchelli:2002sa}, and can also be applied to real data, with the intent to estimate the systematic effects introduced in the analysis from the non perfect knowledge of the neutrino-nucleus cross section~\cite{FernandezMartinez:2010dm}.
+A tentative step along this line has been undertaken in the work of Ref.~\cite{Meloni:2012fq}, where a three-flavor fit to the recent $\nu_\mu \to \nu_e$ and $\nu_\mu \to \nu_\mu$ T2K oscillation data with different models for the neutrino-nucleus cross section has been discussed.
 It was shown that, even with a limited statistics, the allowed regions and best fit points in the $(\theta_{13},\delta_{CP})$ and $(\theta_{23},\Delta m^2_{atm})$ planes are affected if, instead of using the RFGM to describe the QE cross section, a model including multi-nucleon emission processes was employed.

 The sample of analyzed data comprises the $\nu_\mu\to\nu_e$ appearance~\cite{Abe:2013hdq} and $\nu_\mu\to\nu_\mu$ disappearance~\cite{Abe:2014ugx} modes; in the first case, 28 events passed all the selection criteria, implying (for a normal ordering case): \bea \sin^2(2\theta_{13})_{T2K}=0.14 \,, \eea with the CP phase $\delta_{CP}$ undetermined.
 In the disappearance channel, the 120 events collected by T2K were fitted with: